RulyTafzil/lazarus/README.md

 # Lazarus

-Lazarus is a graphical, keyboard-driven email client written in Python/PyQt6, built on the command-line email swiss-army-knife [notmuch](https://notmuchmail.org/).

-Lazarus is a fork of [Dodo](https://github.com/akissinger/dodo), created by Aleks Kissinger, and still shares a substantial amount of code and design with it — see [Relationship to Dodo](#relationship-to-dodo) below for the full attribution and licensing details.
-This README describes Lazarus as it exists today, which has diverged from upstream Dodo in several ways such as a persistent split-pane thread preview, a built-in rich-text compose editor, mail filter rules, signatures, and more.
+Lazarus is a modern frontend for the amazing CLI based [notmuch](https://notmuchmail.org/) email system.
+Lazarus began as a fork of [Dodo](https://github.com/akissinger/dodo), created by Aleks Kissinger, and still shares some foundational code with that project.
+See [Relationship to Dodo](#relationship-to-dodo) below for the full attribution and licensing details.
+This README describes Lazarus as it exists today, which has diverged from upstream Dodo in several ways such as a persistent split-pane thread preview, a built-in rich-text compose editor, mail filter rules, signatures, an updated theme system, and more.

 As an email client, Lazarus is feature-complete for daily use but not exhaustively tested.
 Since it's built on notmuch, all operations work through tags and file moves rather than deleting anything outright, so you're very unlikely to lose mail to a bug — but as with any hackable tool you maintain yourself, use your own judgment.

 ## Main goals

-* efficient, keyboard-oriented mail reading, sorting, and composing — no mouse required
+* SPEED - fast email reading, tagging, sorting, and composing.
+No mouse required.
-* a persistent thread preview pane so reading mail doesn't mean juggling tabs
-* a mostly text-based email experience by default, with HTML support a few keystrokes away
-* offload as much work as possible onto existing, excellent command-line tools (notmuch, mbsync/offlineimap, msmtp, w3m — UNIX-philosophy style)
+* FEATURE COMPLETE - email filters, per-account signatures, built-in compose editor with address autocomplete and in-line images.
+I love nvim, but not for composing emails.
+* HTML Native - I don't like html emails either, but so many emails are and sometimes w3m isn't enough.
-* be simple enough to customise and hack on yourself
+* HACKABLE - be simple enough to customise and hack on yourself!

 ## Prerequisites

-Lazarus depends on a variety of tools to handle it's functions.
+Lazarus is just a frontend for other tools.
+You'll need:

 * something to sync IMAP mail to a local Maildir — [mbsync](https://isync.sourceforge.io/) or [offlineimap](http://www.offlineimap.org/) both work; `mbsync` is what the default settings assume
 * a sendmail-compatible SMTP client to send mail — [msmtp](https://marlam.de/msmtp/) is the default